godotengine/godot-website/collections/_article/handling-axis-godot.md

 This leads to a simpler API, as almost no changes to the project settings input mapping were required.

-To retreive an action strength, just use the following new API:
+To retrieve an action strength, just use the following new API:

 ```
 Input.get_action_strength("left")